cwi-dis/ISMAR_PointCloud_EyeTracking/README.md

 20230317-2301_001_A.json:date_userindex_session.json

 # Calculated Quality Scores
-You can find the calculated Mean Opinion Scores (Mos) and DMOS in the MOS/mos.csv and MOS/dmos.cvs.
+You can find the calculated Mean Opinion Scores (Mos) and DMOS in the MOS/mos.csv and MOS/dmos.csv file.

 # Visualization: